microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 Given that, we should consider options for card author label formatting.
 Consider the two following options.

 ### Card Author Formatting Options

+As has been previously mentioned, the option for authors to format their cards will be retaken in the next version of this feature.
+This work will have to include the option of specifying markdown in your string labels as well as using other Adaptive Cards elements as a label which in turn will provide card authors richer experiences for rendering forms, while at the same time we will have to balance the freedom of card author formatting with the constraints of host formatting to provide a consistent experience within cards.

 #### Option 1 – Allow TextBlocks and RichTextBlocks as Labels